 If all states implement the Affordable Care Act, 18 million more people will be enrolled in Medicaid by the end of 2016.
 Even if some states opt out, the program is poised for a huge expansion.
 But having insurance does not guarantee access to health care.
 Policymakers need to explore and reduce the barriers Medicaid patients face as millions join an already overburdened system.

-Posted on June 14, 2013, in Affordable Care Act, DHHS, Division of Medical Assistance, Health Care Providers and Services, Hospitals, Medicaid, Medicaid Costs, Medicaid Expansion, Medicaid Recipients, North Carolina, Taxpayers, Uninsured and tagged ACA, Affordable Care Act, DHHS, Division of Medical Assistance, Emergency Room, Health care, Health care provider, Hospitals, Medicaid, Medicaid recipients, North Carolina, Obamacare.
+Posted on June 14, 2013, in Affordable Care Act, Division of Medical Assistance, Health Care Providers and Services, Hospitals, Medicaid, Medicaid Costs, Medicaid Expansion, Medicaid Recipients, NC DHHS, North Carolina, Taxpayers, Uninsured and tagged ACA, Affordable Care Act, Division of Medical Assistance, Emergency Room, Health care, Health care provider, Hospitals, Medicaid, Medicaid recipients, NC DHHS, North Carolina, Obamacare.
 Bookmark the permalink.
 4 Comments.